Graphite Pencil & Sketching Pencils for Drawing

 In most creative fields, it’s impossible to get away from one important tool—a pencil.
 It doesn’t matter if you’re an architect, a professional fine artist, or you’re just learning to draw; a good graphite pencil is an essential part of any artist’s supplies.

-And while we know how to select the best colored pencils, there are a whole other set of considerations when thinking about the right graphite pencil to add to your collection.
-In fact, you’ll probably—like most artists—wind up using several different pencils depending on the effect you’re looking for.
+And while we know how to select the best coloured pencils, there are a whole other set of considerations when thinking about the right graphite pencil to add to your collection.
+In fact, you’ll probably—like most artists—wind up using several different graphite pencils depending on the effect you’re looking for.

 Figuring out the best graphite pencil to bring your sketches and designs to life can appear challenging, but much of it comes down to personal preference.
-Once you get the hang of which brand you prefer, you can mix and match different graphite pencil grades in order to expand your sketching capabilities.
-You’ll see that much of what we suggest are pencil sets, which allows you to experiment with a wide variety of lines and shading, but each brand will also sell their pencils individually once you need to restock.
+Once you get the hang of which brand you prefer, you can mix and match different graphite pencil grades in order to expand your sketching capabilities sometimes you can mix your sketching with coloured pencils.
+You’ll see that much of what we suggest are pencil sets, which allows you to experiment with a wide variety of lines and shading, but each brand will also sell their grey lead pencils individually once you need to restock.

-How to Select the Best Drawing Graphite Pencil
+How to Select the Best Graphite Pencil for Drawing

 When selecting the perfect graphite pencil, the first thing to take into consideration is your drawing style.
 Technical drawing and detailed artwork with fine lines will require different pencils than those used for shading and sketching figures.
 Do you use dark, thick lines in your sketches or prefer lighter, thinner strokes?
-Understanding your personal artistic style and needs will help you narrow down the selection when searching for a good drawing pencil.
+Understanding your personal artistic style and needs will help you narrow down the selection when searching for a good drawing pencil like Derwent pencils.

 The pencils that are best for you to use will vary depending on several factors.
 These factors include: